sukram42/sukram42/README.md

 </details>

-### ML, DL Experiments
+## ML, DL Experiments
 <details>
   <summary>
 In these Repository I want to gain experiences in different Algorithms.
 I haven't yet started with many of the projects, so the following list is used as a list of possible ideas.
-When started, I will link the repositories or parts to the list :) </br> Click here to open.</summary>
+When started, I will link the repositories or parts to the list :) </br> <b>Click here to open.</b></summary>

 </br>